emmamarichal/googlefonts.github.io/gf-guide/onboarding.md

 - **The copyright holders must all have filled in the** **[Google Contributor's License Agreement](https://cla.developers.google.com/)** **forms.**

-- **The font family name should not include any sensitive, sexual, stereotype, annoying or otherwise objectional words.**
+- **The font family name should not include any sensitive, sexual, stereotypical, annoying or otherwise objectionable words.**

 - **The font family name should not include any copyright holder's full names or acronyms.**